 Both types have unlimited responsibility for their obligations.
-Sole proprietors have the right to make any kind of business activity (incl. commerce, production, services, construction, information technologies, research and others) that is not directly prohibited by the law.
+Sole proprietors have the right to make any kind of business activity (incl. commerce, production, services, construction, information technologies, research, and others) that is not directly prohibited by the law.
 VAT registration for sole proprietors is allowed.
 See more information about sole proprietor registration in Ukraine.

-Joint-stock company status, formation process and corporate management rules are regulated by Civil code of Ukraine, by laws “About stock companies” and “About business companies”.
+Joint-stock company status, formation process and corporate management rules are regulated by the Civil code of Ukraine, by laws “About stock companies” and “About business companies”.
 Public Joint-stock company incorporation procedure in Ukraine is much more expensive and difficult than any other company type.
-Minimum amount of share capital is 1250 minimum wages (4 000 000 UAH, as of 01.01.2017).
+The minimum amount of share capital is 1250 minimum wages (4 000 000 UAH, as of 01.01.2017).
 There are two types of JSC in Ukraine: